 Illinois HIV Care Connect is an extensive, statewide network of medical case management, health care and support services for people living with HIV.
-Your referral can help HIV+ individuals find the services they need to achieve optimal health and self-sufficiency.
-If you are HIV+ and want to refer yourself, you may do so.
+By enrolling, HIV+ individuals can find the services they need to achieve optimal health and self-sufficiency.
+Health care providers treating HIV+ individuals are encouraged to refer them to Illinois HIV Care Connect.

 A personal case manager helps HIV+ individuals who enroll to find needed services.

 HIV Care Connect provides access to health care and a broad range of support services.

 Illinois Quality of Life (QOL) and African-American HIV/AIDS Response Act (AAARA) Funding Opportunities.
 Submit all applications through the Illinois Department of Public Health’s Electronic Grant Application Management System (EGrAMS).
 No paper copies will be accepted.
 Review the documents through following links:

 To learn more about the QOL opportunities, contact India Willis-Jackson 312-814-48720 or Yolanda Pinkney 312-814-7974.
 To learn more about the AAARA opportunities, contact LaRhonda Williams 217-557-3677 or Jamie Gates 217-557-3670.